Skip to main content

 Goal:

-• Models: XGBoost and regularized logistic regression
+• Models: XGBoost and regularised logistic regression

 8 · Exploratory patient embeddings